-Please stand up for captive bears and show that Albania is an exemplary EU candidate country respecting good animal welfare, conservation standards, and a responsible tourism destination, where cruelty towards animals has no legitimate place!
+Please stand up for our campaign and show that Albania is an exemplary EU candidate country that respects animal welfare and conservation standards.